• CRA

 Once you've self-assessed (or been certified), draw up an EU Declaration of Conformity, affix the CE marking, and include manufacturer identification and the support-period end date.

-SME translation: the CE mark now also means "this product meets cybersecurity requirements."
-You can't slap it on without doing the work.
+In practice: the CE mark now also means "this product meets cybersecurity requirements."
+You can't affix it without doing the work.

 6. Support period & update availability